amihaiemil/amihaiemil.github.io/_posts/2017-05-03-test-driven-rest.markdown

   * By the time the tests are written you have a client library which you can deliver to any third party that wants to integrate with your services

 What do you think?
-How do you make sure your APi respects the right paradigm?
+How do you make sure your API respects the right paradigm?